 - There are generally four to five typical conditions within the project area, based upon the overall width from back of curb to building face or ROW.
-Concept development plans are organized around these typical sections. - Each typical section is divided into three functional zones - Amenity Zone (curbside) - Pedestrian Zone - Building Zone - The overall goal is to provide a minimum clear pedestrian zone of six feet in width and a five foot minimum building zone for entry ingress/egress and furnishings. - Café seating: where possible, the goal is to preserve five to six feet of depth for café areas, while maintaining the minimum six foot pedestrian clear zone. - Clear zones of five feet are desired, where possible, around site furnishings, trees, railings and above ground utility features. - A typical six foot scored concrete grid pattern is planned for the hardscape.
+Concept development plans are organized around these typical sections. - Each typical section is divided into three functional zones - Amenity Zone (curbside) - Pedestrian Zone - · Building Zone - The overall goal is to provide a minimum clear pedestrian zone of six feet in width, and a five foot minimum building zone for entry ingress/egress and furnishings.
+When width is constrained, providing the minimum 6' wide pedestrian zone will take precedence.
+With previous guidance from UDC, and City staff, selected tree planting areas have been reduced to five foot in width to maintain the desired pedestrian clearances. - Café seating: where possible, the goal is to preserve five to six feet of depth for café areas, while maintaining the minimum six foot pedestrian clear zone. - Clear zones of five feet are desired, where possible, around site furnishings, trees, railings and above ground utility features. - A typical six foot scored concrete grid pattern is planned for the hardscape.